ak811/ak811/README.md

-Hello!
-My name is Ali Khaleghi, and I recently graduated with a bachelor's degree in computer engineering from Yazd University.
-My research primarily focuses on the intersection of computer vision and machine learning.
-I am particularly interested in developing computer vision and machine learning algorithms for autonomous embodied agents.
+Hi, my name is Ali Khaleghi, and I have recently completed my undergraduate degree in computer engineering from Yazd University.
+My research centers around the intersection of computer vision and machine learning, specifically for the development of autonomous agents.

 <br>